Goat Cheese Brownies

 3.50 from 2 votes

-Don't be intimidated by the unusual sound of these goat cheese brownies.
-The mild and creamy flavor of goat cheese pairs perfectly with creamy chocolate and I think you'll find these unique brownies are addicting.
+Don't be intimidated by the unusual sound of these Goat Cheese Brownies.
+The mild and creamy flavor of goat cheese pairs perfectly with chocolate.
+You'll find these unique brownies quite addicting.

 Ingredients